thavlik/machine-learning-portfolio/README.md

 This repository was intended to be repurposed.
 As part of the open source community, I do not have the perception that a minor contribution or bug fix from someone else dilutes the claim that this repository is representative of my capabilities.
 Issues and pull requests are welcome.

 ## License
 Everything in this repository is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.
-Open an issue if somehow these terms are insufficient.
+Please open an issue if somehow these terms are insufficient.

 ## Contact
 thavlik at protonmail dot com